Bill Haas

 William Harlan Haas (born May 24, 1982) is an American professional golfer who plays on the PGA Tour and won the 2011 FedEx Cup.
 He is the son of former PGA Tour player Jay Haas.

 Early life

-Haas was born in Charlotte, North Carolina, and was raised in Greer, South Carolina, a suburb of Greenville.
-He was the third member of his family to play golf at Wake Forest University in Winston-Salem, North Carolina, following his father, Jay, and uncle, Jerry.
+In 1982, Haas was born in Charlotte, North Carolina and was raised in Greer, South Carolina, a suburb of Greenville.
+He was the third member of his family to play golf at Wake Forest University in Winston-Salem, North Carolina, following his father, Jay and uncle, Jerry.

-College career
+Amateur career

-Haas had a distinguished college career - he was a three-time first-team All-American, four-time All-ACC, two-time ACC player-of-the-year, and 2001 ACC rookie-of-the-year.
-During his college career, he won ten college tournaments, and in his senior year of 2004, he won the Haskins Award, the Jack Nicklaus Award, and the Ben Hogan Award.
+Haas had a distinguished college career: he was a three-time first-team All-American, four-time All-ACC, two-time ACC player-of-the-year and the 2001 ACC rookie-of-the-year.
+During his college career, he won ten college tournaments.
+In his 2004 senior year, Haas won the Haskins Award, Jack Nicklaus Award and the Ben Hogan Award.
 He also set an NCAA record for lowest scoring average.
 Haas was a member of the 2003 Walker Cup team as well as two Palmer Cup teams.
-He turned professional in 2004.